saturn597/mosaigraph/README.md

 `python mosaigraph.py -P preprocessing_file -i candidate_image_directory`

 Actually, instead of just a single `candidate_image_directory`, the `-i` argument can take a space-separated list of directories and image files.
-You can use Unix wildcards here, like `*`, which is convenient when referencing large numbers of images.
+You can use Unix wildcards here, like `*`.

 Mosaigraph will preprocess any image files you list after `-i`.
 For any directory you list, Mosaigraph will attempt to preprocess all image files in that directory (but will not automatically proceed into subdirectories of that directory).

 Files that cannot be processed as images will be ignored.

 If you decide you want to use more candidate images for future mosaics, you can add them to an existing preprocessing file.
 Just run the same command you used to create the file, but specify the new set of images after `-i`.
 The new images will be preprocessed and Mosaigraph will save what it learns about them to the file.
 Images you already preprocessed won't be processed again.